david-00001/project3/README.md

 #### Resources Used:
-	Used this article to understand how to use a set to contain unique values for dropdown: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set
+	Used this article to understand how to use a set to contain unique values for dropdown and then to convert it into an array: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set